simplenetes-io/simplenetes/doc/COMPONENTS.md

 The Daemon running on each Host will pick up the changes and manage the changes to pods.

-Setting up the Cluster with it's Virtual Machines is outside the scope of this document but is describe here <link>.
+Setting up the Cluster with it's Virtual Machines is outside the scope of this document but is describe here [PROVISIONING.md](PROVISIONING.md)
 Typically the setup is a VPC with two frontend hosts which are exposed to the internet and are open to ports 80 and 443.
 Also two backend hosts which only accepts traffic coming from within the VLAN.
 Finally a fifth host which we call the "backdoor" which is exposed to the internet on port 22 (or some other port) for SSH connections.
 All SSH connections made to any frontend or backend host is always jumped via the backdoor host.
 This reduces the surface area of attack since none of the known IP addresses are open to SSH connections from the internet.

 ## Hosts